From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 24. Explore Thessaloniki

 Thessaloniki is a vibrant, fun city and a cultural melting pot.
-Take a visit to the iconic White Tower, explore the city’s beautiful Byzantine churches, and indulge in some bougatsa (cream-filled pastry) at one of the delightful little cafes on the lovely waterfront promenade.
+Visit the iconic White Tower, explore the city’s beautiful Byzantine churches, and indulge in some bougatsa (cream-filled pastry) at one of the delightful little cafes on the waterfront promenade.

 25. See the Royal Tombs of Vergina